deanalex-buno95/MindYourPsAndQs/README.md

 ```

 ### 3.1 Query Script
-We will extract the certificates in the query script, using the following modules (this is necessary for certificate info collection):
+We will extract the certificates with the query script, using the following modules (this is necessary for certificate info collection):
 - `asyncio`: To handle asynchronous I/O operations (using semaphores to run tasks concurrently).
 - `ssl`: To create the context of the connection to a domain to load the certificates.
 - `cryptography`: To parse the certificate and collect the information of `n` and `e`.
 - `csv`: To parse through each domain in the websites CSV file and write the certificate information to another CSV file.
 - `time`: To check the time it takes to get at least 10K public keys.

-First, we set up the generator function `generate_domains_from_csv` as an iterator to iterate domains in a stream-like manner, to avoid using the memory to store 1M domains.
+First, we set up the domain generator function as an iterator to iterate domains in a stream-like manner, to avoid using the memory to store 1M domains.

 Next, we set up the SSL context and a semaphore that limits the number of connections to 500.